kennneth1/Visual_Music_Classicification/README.md

 Juypter Notebook:

-Parses an mp3 file to extract layered data within the sound waves Partitions the sound data into several dataframe Utilizes Plotting libraries and instrumental theory
+-Parses an mp3 file to extract layered data within the sound waves

+-Partitions the sound data into several dataframe

+-Utilizes Plotting libraries to visualize layered sound data

-To provide a real-time feed of the layered sound data
+-To provide an audio real-time feed of the harmonies and melodies